Try setting a free SSL certificate on the GCP load balancer using the gcloud command

 Creating an instance group

-Create an instance group.
+Create an instance group

-gcloud compute instance-groups unmanaged create example-instance-group \ --zone=us-east1-b Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1- b/instanceGroups/example-instance-group].
+gcloud compute instance-groups unmanaged create example-instance-group \ --zone=us-east1-b Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group].
 NAME LOCATION SCOPE NETWORK MANAGED INSTANCES example-instance-group us-east1-b zone 0

-This time, we don't need such functionality, so we will create it as an unmanaged instance group.
+This time, we don't need such functionality, so we will create it as an unmanaged instance group

 gcloud compute instance-groups list NAME LOCATION SCOPE NETWORK MANAGED INSTANCES default-group asia-northeast1-b zone default No 1 example-instance-group us-east1-b zone default No 1

-Add instance to instance group
+Add an instance to an instance group

-This time we will create it in Zone B of the us-east1 region where the example-web01 instance is located.
+In this example, create it in Zone B of the us-east1 region where the example-web01 instance is located.

-gcloud compute instance-groups unmanaged add-instances example-instance-group \ --instances example-web01 \ --zone us-east1-b Updated [https://www.googleapis.com/compute/v1/projects/hogehoge- xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group].
+gcloud compute instance-groups unmanaged add-instances example-instance-group \ --instances example-web01 \ --zone us-east1-b Updated [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group].

-gcloud compute instance-groups describe example-instance-group --zone [region-zone] creationTimestamp: '2019-04-05T00:13:10.372-07:00' description: '' fingerprint: hogehoge id: 'xxxxxxxxxxxxxxxx' kind: compute#instanceGroup name: example-instance-group namedPorts: - name: http port: 80 network: https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/networks/default selfLink: https: //www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group size: 1 subnetwork: https://www.googleapis.com/compute/ v1/projects/hogehoge-xxxxxx/regions/us-east1/subnetworks/default zone: https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b
+gcloud compute instance-groups describe example-instance-group --zone [region-zone] creationTimestamp: '2019-04-05T00:13:10.372-07:00' description: '' fingerprint: hogehoge id: 'xxxxxxxxxxxxxxxx' kind: compute#instanceGroup name: example-instance-group namedPorts: - name: http port: 80 network: https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/networks/default selfLink: https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group size: 1 subnetwork: https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/regions/us-east1/subnetworks/default zone: https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b

-Configure port mapping for instance groups
+Configure port mapping for an instance group

 Set the listening port for the instance group.

-Here we will open the HTTP (number 80) port.
+Here, we will open the HTTP (80) port.

-gcloud compute instance-groups unmanaged set-named-ports example-instance-group \ --named-ports http:80 \ --zone us-east1-b Updated [https://www.googleapis.com/compute/v1/ projects/hogehoge-xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group].
+gcloud compute instance-groups unmanaged set-named-ports example-instance-group \ --named-ports http:80 \ --zone us-east1-b Updated [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/zones/us-east1-b/instanceGroups/example-instance-group].

-Creating a health check
+Creating a Health Check

-Here, we will create a health check for port 80.
+Here, we will create a health check for port 80

 gcloud compute health-checks create http example-check \ --port 80 Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/healthChecks/http-basic-check].
 NAME PROTOCOL example-check HTTP

-Create backend service
+Create a backend service

-The backend service is responsible for organizing multiple instance groups.
+A backend service aggregates multiple instance groups.

-gcloud compute backend-services create example-backend \ --protocol HTTP \ --health-checks example-check \ --global Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global /backendServices/example-backend].
+gcloud compute backend-services create example-backend \ --protocol HTTP \ --health-checks example-check \ --global Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/backendServices/example-backend].
 NAME BACKENDS PROTOCOL example-backend HTTPS

-gcloud compute backend-services add-backend example-backend \ --balancing-mode UTILIZATION \ --max-utilization 0.8 \ --capacity-scaler 1 \ --instance-group example-instance-group \ --instance-group- zone us-east1-b \ --global Updated [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/backendServices/example-backend].
+gcloud compute backend-services add-backend example-backend \ --balancing-mode UTILIZATION \ --max-utilization 0.8 \ --capacity-scaler 1 \ --instance-group example-instance-group \ --instance-group-zone us-east1-b \ --global Updated [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/backendServices/example-backend].

 UTILIZATION